3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Experiments

 \subsubsection{Implementation Details}

-Our proposed method includes three implicit fields, each comprising a hash encoder followed by three-layer MLPs with a hidden size of 128.
-The hash encoders $\bm{h}_s$ and $\bm{h}_p$ are configured with identical hyper-parameters.
-Both of them consist of 12 hash levels, each level containing a maximum of $2^{19}$ entries, with every entry being an 8-dimensional learnable feature vector.
-Their base resolution is set to 8, with a scaling factor of 1.45.
-The initial activating level is 4, with subsequent levels activated every 2500 iterations.
-The encoder $\bm{h}_d$ shares almost the same hyper-parameters as other two encoders, but with two changes of its base resolution 2 and the scaling factor 1.4, to better suit the smaller temporal resolution compared to spatial resolution in our dataset.
-For more details about hash encoder and these hyper-parameters, please refer to Instant-NGP~\cite{Instant-ngp}.
-We set the regularization weight $\lambda_{reg}$ to 0.01, the Gaussian kernel size $k$ to 1, the random ray batch size to 2048, and the regularization points size to 10k.
+Our proposed method comprises three implicit fields, each with a hash encoder followed by a three-layer MLP of hidden size 128. \cref{table:hash_params} lists hyperparameters of three hash encoders ($\bm{h}_s,\bm{h}_d,\bm{h}_p$) used in our model.
+These include \R{the} number of levels $L$, hash table size $H$, feature dimensions $F$, growth factor $b$, the coarsest ($R_{1}$) and finest ($R_{L}$) hash grids resolution.
+For all three encoders, the initial active hash level is 4, and subsequent levels are activated every 2500 iterations.
+We set regularization weight $\lambda_{\text{reg}}$ to 0.01, perturbation size $k$ to 1, random ray batch size to 2048, and regularization points batch size to 10k.
 The Adam optimizer is employed for optimization, starting with an initial learning rate of $7.5\times10^{-4}$, which decays by a factor of 0.9 every 5k iterations.
 We train our model for a total of 100k iterations.
 All experiments are conducted on a single A100 GPU.